seantywork/seantywork/README.md

 for everybody ¯\\\_(ツ)_/¯

-The projects that are pinned down below are the ones most actively engaged with for now.
+The projects that are pinned down below are the ones most actively engaged with and most interested in for now.

 ## Insignificant reference